RyanChenPhil/RyanChenPhil.github.io/_pages/about.md

   - /about.html
 ---

 I am a PhD Candidate in the [Department of Logic and Philosophy of Science at the University of California, Irvine](https://www.lps.uci.edu/)).
 My work is in three areas: causation/explanation, evolutionary game theory, and philosophy of cognitive science.
+I am co-advised by Lauren Ross and Cailin O'Connor.

 In causation/explanation, I work on conceptual and methodological issues that arise when both causal and temporal considerations are in play (e.g., integrating evidence streams obtained from processes that act at different time-scales, causes which are sensitive to temporal variables, the manipulation of temporal properties via causes).
 My dissertation is comprised of work in this area.